 Founded in 1934 Kee Safety is one of the world's largest manufacturers and suppliers of fall protection, safe access solutions and components for safety railing systems.
-Kee Safety has offices and distribution arrangements in over 60 countries around the world including the United Arab Emirates, the United States, Canada, Germany, France, India and Saudi Arabia.
+Kee Safety has offices and distribution arrangements in over 60 countries around the world including the United Arab Emirates, the United States, Canada, Germany, France and India.

 The company has a strong Asia-Pacific presence and operates across the region from its offices in China and Singapore.
-We also work with a number of approved Kee Safety distributors and installers in the region.
+We also have a representative in Vietnam and work with a number of approved Kee Safety distributors and installers in the region.